SemiringInc/GoJSONNLP/README.md

 ## Introduction

 This repository provides the [Go] package *jsonnlp* for reading and writing [JSON-NLP] Schema conform data.
-[JSON-NLP] encodes outputs from Natural Language Processing (NLP) pipelines as some form of a middleware.
+[JSON-NLP] encodes outputs from Natural Language Processing (NLP) pipelines, functioning as some form of a middleware.

 [JSON-NLP] wrappers for the output formats from various NLP pipelines are available: